Marion Motley

-Marion Motley (June 5, 1920 – June 27, 1999) was an American professional football player who was a fullback and linebacker for the Cleveland Browns in the All-America Football Conference (AAFC) and National Football League (NFL).
+Marion Motley (June 5, 1920 – June 27, 1999) was an American professional football fullback and linebacker who played for the Cleveland Browns in the All-America Football Conference (AAFC) and the National Football League (NFL).
 He was a leading pass-blocker and rusher in the late 1940s and early 1950s, and ended his career with an average of 5.7 yards per carry, a record for running backs that still stands.
 A versatile player who possessed both quickness and size, Motley was a force on both offense and defense.
-Fellow Hall of Fame running back Joe Perry once called Motley "the greatest all-around football player there ever was".
+Fellow Hall of Fame fullback Joe Perry once called Motley "the greatest all-around football player there ever was".

-Motley was also one of the first two African-Americans to play professional football in the modern era, breaking the color barrier along with teammate Bill Willis in September 1946, when the two played their first game for the Cleveland Browns.
+Motley was also one of the first two African-Americans to play professional football in the modern era, breaking the color barrier along with teammate Bill Willis in September 1946, when the two played their first game for the Browns.

 Motley grew up in Canton, Ohio.
-He played football through high school and at Nevada from 1940-1942, before enlisting in the military during World War II.
+He played football through high school and at Nevada from 1940 to 1942, before enlisting in the military during World War II.
 While training in the U.S. Navy in 1944, he played for a service team coached by Paul Brown.
 Following the war, he then went back to work in Canton.
 Paul Brown invited Motley to try out for the Cleveland Browns, a team he was coaching in the newly formed AAFC pro football league.
 Motley made the Browns in 1946, and became a cornerstone of Cleveland's success in the late 1940s.
 The team won four AAFC championships before the league dissolved, and the Browns were absorbed by the more established NFL.
 Motley was the AAFC's leading rusher in 1948, and the NFL leader in 1950, when the Browns won another championship.

 Motley and fellow black teammate Bill Willis contended with racism throughout their careers.
 Although the color barrier was broken in all major American sports by 1950, the men endured shouted insults on the field and racial discrimination off of it.
-"They found out that while they were calling us niggers and alligator bait, I was running for touchdowns and Willis was knocking the shit out of them," Motley once said.
+"They found out that while they were calling us niggers and alligator bait, I was running for touchdowns and Willis was knocking the shit out of them", Motley once said.
 "So they stopped calling us names and started trying to catch up with us."
 Focused exclusively on winning, Brown did not tolerate racism within the team.

 Slowed by knee injuries, Motley left the Browns after the 1953 season.
 He attempted a comeback in 1955 as a linebacker for the Pittsburgh Steelers but was released before the end of the year.
 He then pursued a coaching career, but was turned away by the Browns and other teams he approached.
 He attributed his trouble finding a job in football to racial discrimination, questioning whether teams were ready to hire a black coach.
 Motley was elected to the Pro Football Hall of Fame in 1968.